ishwar-panchariya/how-to-setup-nodejs-project-with-typescript/README.md

 ```
 npm run dev
 ```
-See the message in the console of the terminal and/or open a browser and hit the url `http://localhost:3000/`
+See the message in the console of the terminal and/or open a browser and hit the URL `http://localhost:3000/`

-**You are ready to go with typescript setup for nodejs project.
+**You are ready to go with typescript setup for the Node.js project.
 ENJOY!!!**